 - Stockpot – Many cookware sets include a stockpot.

 - Cast-Iron Skillets – I’ve read a lot about these and actually already picked up a Lodge pre-seasoned skillet at a local store a few years back.
-I’ve had to re-seasons it a few times, mostly due to me not understanding how to properly maintain a cast-iron skillet and also because the pre-seasoning used by lodge is soy-based, which we try to stay away from, but it’s been a great skillet for me.
-In the coming weeks, I’ll share the process I used to finally give it the ideal non-stick seasoning I had been trying to achieve for so long.
+I’ve had to re-seasons it a few times, mostly due to me not understanding how to properly maintain a cast-iron skillet and also because the pre-seasoning used by Lodge is soy-based, which we try to stay away from, but it’s been a great skillet for me.
 I use this whenever I’m not cooking something acidic and it’s especially useful for Spanish omelets and cornbread.

 - Flameproof Casseroles – I use my Lodge 6-quart Dutch oven for this and it works great and is very affordable.
 LeCreuset would be awesome for this as well, but it’s a little over my price range. 🙂